© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Open areas within Roman, Saxon and medieval town is a scheduled monument protected by Historic England under reference 1003602.
 View the official record →

-Open areas within Roman, Saxon and medieval town is an ancient monument in Kent comprising spaces within the successive urban settlements that occupied the same locality across three distinct historical periods.
+Open areas within Roman, Saxon and medieval town is an ancient monument designation in Kent that encompasses the public and private spaces that structured urban life across multiple periods of occupation and development.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003602.

 Open areas within Roman, Saxon and medieval town is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003602.